dvbsknd/FCC-qa-with-chai/README.md

 The curriculum is undergoing a major update so these projects are likely to change, but at the time of writing (August 2020) the information herein is correct.

+## Local Development

+Although I managed to get all the tests passing locally, I couldn't get the server to run/respond properly on REPL.it after updating packages and deploying it there.
+The boilerplate version provided by freeCodeCamp _did_ run OK, so I just copied the test files there to pass the accreditation.
+The actual solutions are identical in this repo, I just couldn't solve the deployment issue.

 ## `.env`

 If you're interested in cloning this repository, you'll need to set a few things in your `.env` file, both in your local environment and the target.
 In order to have my `.env` file read locally at run-time, rather than having to set them _literally_, I use the following command in my `dev` script in `package.json` and then run `npm run dev` during local development: